 - Erratic movements: Twitching, jerking of hands, arms, and legs, facial tics, and animated mannerisms.

-As with any drug, withdrawals can happen while treating meth or crystal meth addiction.
-Both our Clearbrook Massachusetts and Clearbrook Pennsylvania locations are equipped to handle meth withdrawal symptoms with our medically monitored detox services.
+As with any drug, withdrawals can occur while treating meth or crystal meth addiction.
+In addition to these challenges, finding compassionate and effective detox support can be challenging.
+Fortunately, Clearbrook has crystal meth rehab centers that offer detox in two locations: Massachusetts and Pennsylvania, to extend our support to more communities.
+Both of our meth treatment centers are equipped to treat withdrawal symptoms with our medically monitored detox services.

 - Severe depression

-After completing medical detox at either of our crystal meth treatment centers, patients will address other factors of their substance use disorders.
-Because our meth rehab program is offered on a residential level of care, treatment services include individualized counseling, group therapy, 12-step philosophies, and more.
+After completing medical detox at either of our methamphetamine treatment centers, patients will address other factors of their substance use disorders with the support of our addiction specialists and therapists.
+Because our treatment for meth addiction is offered on a residential level of care, clients are offered services such as individualized counseling, group therapy, 12-step philosophies, and more in a supportive setting that provides 24-hour care.